golanlevin/DrawingWithMachines/machines/hp7475a/3d_pen_adapter/README.md

 ## Fabrication Notes

+1. Note that this pen adapter model was created specifically for fabrication with the [Ultimaker 2 Extended+](https://ultimaker.com/learn/ultimaker-2-and-ultimaker-2-extended-source-files-available/) 3D printer located in the CMU STUDIO for Creative Inquiry (CFA-111). *Your results may vary if you create these files with other 3D printers.*
-1. The pen adapter weighs 4g (with cap) and consumes ~0.5m of 2.85mm filament.
+2. The pen adapter weighs 4g (with cap) and consumes ~0.5m of 2.85mm filament.
 Printing it with a 0.4mm nozzle takes about 60-90 minutes.
-2. The pen adapter requires an [M3 set screw](https://www.amazon.com/Black-Socket-Screw-Assortment-200pcs/dp/B07H5P7J5P/) (also called a "grub screw") to hold the pen refill in place.
-To adjust the M3 set screw, you will need a [1.5mm hex wrench](https://www.amazon.com/Piutouyar-Hexagon-Replacement-Repairing-Furniture/dp/B0BL29MTDM/).
 3. Trimming the adapter with a [deburring tool](https://www.amazon.com/Deburring-Blades-Printing-Plastic-Printed/dp/B0DDPM9S4Y/?th=1) is recommended to ensure easy insertion and removal of pen refills.
 It may also help to sand the central barrel of the adapter, to ensure better uptake by the plotter's pen grabbing mechanism.
-4. Note that this pen adapter model was created specifically for fabrication with the [Ultimaker 2 Extended+](https://ultimaker.com/learn/ultimaker-2-and-ultimaker-2-extended-source-files-available/) 3D printer located in the CMU STUDIO for Creative Inquiry (CFA-111). *Your results may vary if you create these files with other 3D printers.*
-5. Note that the cylindrical base piece has a small flat area (intended for e.g. [adhesive labels](https://www.amazon.com/WANSTE-Permanent-Adhesive-Color-Code-Dispenser/dp/B0DFQ3PQYH/?th=1)).
-When gluing the pieces of the adapter together, this flat area should be positioned *away from* the pen-point.
+4. The body of the pen adapter is printed in two pieces, which must be [super-glued](https://www.amazon.com/Super-Glue-11710615-Gel-Future/dp/B08WJSY5RK/?th=1) together; I recommend using cyanoacrylate gel.
+Note that the cylindrical base piece has a small flat area (intended for e.g. [adhesive labels](https://www.amazon.com/WANSTE-Permanent-Adhesive-Color-Code-Dispenser/dp/B0DFQ3PQYH/?th=1)); when gluing the pieces of the adapter together, this flat area should be oriented *away from* the pen-point.
+5. The pen adapter requires an [M3 set screw](https://www.amazon.com/Black-Socket-Screw-Assortment-200pcs/dp/B07H5P7J5P/) (also called a "grub screw") to hold the pen refill in place.
+To adjust the M3 set screw, you will need a [1.5mm hex wrench](https://www.amazon.com/Piutouyar-Hexagon-Replacement-Repairing-Furniture/dp/B0BL29MTDM/).

 ---